jacksonalanhenry/QCAInputSim_publicsnapshot/README.md

 # QCAInputSim

 QCAInputSim is a Simulator for Molecular Quantum-dot Cellular Automata Circuits.
-This simulator is able to simulate the operation 3-dot or 6-dot QCA Cells in electric fields.
+This simulator is able to simulate the operation of 3-dot or 6-dot QCA Cells in electric fields.
 With the ultimate goal of exploring the possibilities of molecular QCA for classical computing.

 ## Usage